setProxy - Selenium IDE

 setProxy (ip:port|optional: user,password) - change browser proxy

 Use setProxy to send all Chrome or Firefox traffic through a proxy server.
 You can define specific proxy servers inside each macro.
-Each running browser can have its own proxy server as long as it is in a different user proxy.
+Each running browser instance can have its own proxy server as long as it is in a different user profile.
 The proxy setting remains in effect until the macro stops.
 In the settings page you can also change this to keep the proxy active even after the macro stops.
 This is useful, for example, if you use the macro as part of a larger text case and the next macros should run via proxy as well.
 You find the proxy command settings on the Selenium tab in the UI.Vision settings.

 If a proxy is active, the blue UI.Vision icon turns red.